 We connect professional opportunities, markets and networks.

 Jonathan Kim, Steel & Paper III, 2018, paper and rib-bar.
 Image courtesy the artist.
-Jonathan Kim Office Space 12 July – 13 September, 2019 Jonathan’s practice takes the form of painting, sculpture, and installation based on the Japanese sculptural concept of...
+Jonathan Kim Office Space Artist Talk: Wednesday 4 September, 4:30 - 5 pm12 July – 10 September, 2019 Jonathan’s practice takes the form of painting, sculpture, and installation...

 Photograph GuildhouseCATAPULT Profile: Christopher Williams and Johannes Sistermanns Guildhouse’s current series of mentorships culminated in dramatic style on 6 May 2019 with a collaborative sound art performance by mentor Johannes S. Sistermanns (Germany) and mentee...